severalnines/puppet/clustercontrol/README.md

 ##Overview

 Installs ClusterControl on your existing database cluster.
-ClusterControl is an agentless operational management and automation software for database clusters which aims to simplify development, monitoring management and scaling of clusters.
+ClusterControl is a management and automation software for database clusters.
+It helps deploy, monitor, manager and scale your database cluster.
+This module will install ClusterControl and configure it to manage and monitor an existing database cluster.

-Supported database cluster:
+Supported database clusters:
+* Galera Cluster for MySQL
+* Percona XtraDB Cluster
-* MySQL Galera Cluster/Percona XtraDB Cluster/MariaDB Galera Cluster
+* MariaDB Galera Cluster
 * MySQL Replication
 * MySQL Cluster
-* MongoDB/TokuMX Replica Set
+* MongoDB Replica Set
-* MongoDB/TokuMX Sharded Cluster
+* MongoDB Sharded Cluster
+* TokuMX Cluster

 More details at [Severalnines](http://www.severalnines.com/clustercontrol) website.

 ##Module Description

-The ClusterControl module manages and configures ClusterControl and all of its components and requirements particularly:
+The Puppet module for ClusterControl manages and configures ClusterControl and all of its components:
 * Install ClusterControl controller, cmonapi and UI via Severalnines package repository.
-* Install and configure MySQL, ceate cmon DB, grant cmon user and configure DB for ClusterControl UI.
+* Install and configure MySQL, create CMON DB, grant cmon user and configure DB for ClusterControl UI.
 * Install and configure Apache, check permission for ClusterControl UI and install SSL.
 * Copy the generated SSH key to all nodes.

-This module will install ClusterControl community edition.
-You are welcome to request a free two-week trial license via our [contact us](http://www.severalnines.com/contact-us) page or email us at info@severalnines.com.
+If you have any questions, you are welcome to get in touch via our [contact us](http://www.severalnines.com/contact-us) page or email us at info@severalnines.com.

 ##Setup